CommonAccord/Site-Org/Doc/Privacy/Com/Intel/Form.md

 5.Ti=Security

 5.sec=The Intel Services are designed to provide reasonable organizational, technical and administrative measures to protect personal information within our organization against unauthorized or unlawful access, alteration, disclosure or destruction.
 Unfortunately, no data transmission or storage system can be guaranteed to be 100% secure.
-If you have reason to believe that your interaction with us is no longer secure (for example, if you feel that the security of any account you have with us has been compromised), please immediately notify us of the problem by contacting us in accordance with the “Contact Us” section below.
+If you have reason to believe that your interaction with us is no longer secure (for example, if you feel that the security of any account you have with us has been compromised), please immediately notify us of the problem by contacting us in accordance with the "Contact Us" section below.

 6.Ti=Marketing Preferences